 Because the associated grades are smack dab in the middle of my grading scale, yellow scores are probably the most diverse when it comes my stance on recommending them.
 While a 4/10 would be an unlikely recommendation at best, a 6/10 is effectively an honorable mention.
 Remember that, unlike what you may have experienced in school, 5/10 is average on my scale.
 Anyway, here are the games that, for all intents and purposes, neither passed nor failed.

-Fledging independent game developer Matt Thorson made his first significant mark on the medium in February of 2004 with Jumper.
-Though not quite his debut effort, it was the first one he felt worth mentioning in retrospect.
-This minimalization of the platforming games he grew up with was highly praised in the independent circuit.
-Shortly after the release of Jumper, he teamed up with another Game Maker-user who went by the name Dex.
+Fledging independent game developer Maddy Thorson made her first significant mark on the medium in February of 2004 in the form of Jumper.
+Though not quite her debut effort, it was the first one she felt worth mentioning in retrospect.
+This minimalization of the platforming games she grew up with was highly praised in the independent circuit.
+Shortly after the release of Jumper, she teamed up with another Game Maker-user who went by the name Dex.
 The game that resulted from their collaboration, Dim, drew a lot of inspiration from Jumper while also giving its protagonist the ability to hop between dimensions in a manner reminiscent of The Legend of Zelda: A Link to the Past.
 This game also found an audience and would be referenced in later editions of the Jumper level editor.
-As Mr. Thorson gained more experience programming, he used what he learned to fine tune the physics in Jumper and create a sequel.
+As Ms. Thorson gained more experience programming, she used what he learned to fine tune the physics in Jumper and create a sequel.
 This game, simply entitled Jumper Two, was released in June of 2004 – a mere four months after the release of the original.
-Being his third game in the span of a year, what does Jumper Two bring to the table?
+Being her third game in the span of a year, what does Jumper Two bring to the table?